United States Canoe Association

 The United States Canoe Association (USCA) is a 501(c)(3) non-profit organization devoted to canoeing and paddle sports within the United States.
 Established in 1968, it is headquartered in Lafayette, Indiana.

-History

 USCA promotes and encourages the growth of paddling as a recognized competitive sport and beneficial recreational activity through educational and competitive programs.

 Programs

 The USCA sanctions programs and events to promote paddlesport competition including its two marquee annual events; USCA National Canoe & Kayak Championship and the USCA Stock Aluminum & K-1 Downriver/Touring Championship.
+In January 2023, USCA announced that Warren County, PA would host the 2024 championship event.

 Youth Cup

 The USCA sponsors a youth cup named after one of its members Greg Barton.
 Barton won four canoeing medals at the Summer Olympics, including golds in the K-1 1000 m and K-2 1000 m events at the 1988 Summer Olympics in Seoul.
 He also won several medals at the ICF Canoe Sprint World Championships.

 Publications

 The Association publishes a quarterly magazine, Canoe News, devoted to competition, recreational cruising and camping, water safety, construction and maintenance of equipment, and canoeing news in general.
+The organization claims it is the only magazine that focuses solely on marathon canoe and kayak racing.
 USCA also publishes a canoe safety brochure and a training safety video under the approval of the U.S. Coast Guard.